prominenceai/deepstream-services-library/docs/overview.md

 <br>

 ## DSL Version
 The version label of the DSL shared library `dsl.so` can be determined by calling `dsl_version_get()`.
-Version information and release notes can be found on this Respo's Wiki.
+Version information and release notes can be found on this Repo's Wiki.

 **Python Script**
 ```Python